revvy02/lyra/docs/advanced/migrations.md

     name = "PlayerData",
     template = template,
     schema = schema,
-    migrationSteps = Lyra.Migration.new()
+    migrationSteps = {
-        :fields("add_player_settings", {
+        Lyra.MigrationStep.addFields("addSettings", {
             settings = {
                 music = true,
                 sfx = true,
             }
+        }),
+        Lyra.MigrationStep.addFields("addLevel", {
+            level = 1,
+        }),
+    },
 })
-        :finalize(),
-})
 ```

 :::danger Migration Names Are Permanent
-Migration names (like "add_player_settings") are permanent and help Lyra track which migrations have run.
+Migration names (like "addSettings") are permanent and help Lyra track which migrations have run.
 Choose descriptive names that indicate what the migration does, as you can't change them later.
 :::

 ## Transform Steps